myreceiptt/nota-markdown/202507/iBLOOMING-Web3-Meeting-Day1.md

 Prof. NOTA was invited to begin the meeting by presenting and narrating the **Web3 Integration Draft** that had been previously shared.

-Rather than reading the document line-by-line, Prof. NOTA focused on storytelling and real-world examples to bring the proposed components to life.
+Rather than reading the document line by line, Prof. NOTA focused on storytelling and real-world examples to bring the proposed components to life.

 ---

 ### ✅ Part 1 — Web3 Login System

 **Key Points Presented:**
-- One wallet per user, integrated across all iBLOOMING platforms (starting with Mobile App).
+- One wallet per user, integrated across all iBLOOMING platforms (starting with the Mobile App).
-- Built using ThirdWeb Smart Wallet SDK.
+- Built using ThirdWeb In-App and Smart Wallet SDK.
 - Enables seamless, non-technical access to Web3.

 **Response:**